dinhngockhanh/dinhngockhanh.github.io/_projects/project_CIN_inference.md

 We seek to systematically study how CIN arises and affects the selection landscape during tumor growth.
 This requires a mathematical framework that incorporates different CNA mechanisms that occur during CIN.
-We developed CINner, a simulation method to analyze how CIN arises and affects the selection landscape during cancer growth {% cite dinh2024cinner %}.
+We developed CINner, an algorithm to simulate how CIN arises and affects the selection landscape during cancer growth {% cite dinh2024cinner %}.
 CINner, available as an [R package on Github](https://github.com/dinhngockhanh/CINner), is designed to efficiently model a cell population undergoing different types of CNAs and mutations,